 2) Lala Lajpat Rai to be made the President of the INC

 These two demands were not acceptable to the moderates.
-Thus, instead of Lala Lajpat Rai, the moderates supported the idea of Rash Behari Ghosh as the President.
+Thus, instead of Lala Lajpat Rai (November 17 1928), the moderates supported the idea of Rash Behari Ghosh as the President.
 This was the first time that there was to be an election in the INC for Presidentship.
 In between the election, the extremists were expelled from the INC, and the moderates had complete command over the affairs of the INC. Rash Behari Ghosh became the President of the Surat session.

 The Surat split was a victory of the British policy of Divide and Rule, and after a long time, the British believed that they were in control of the affairs of the moderates over the INC.

-In 1909: Separate electorates were granted to the Muslims during a time when the Congress was at its lowest ebb.
+In 1909: Separate electorates were granted to the Muslim community during a time when the Congress was at its lowest ebb.
 The most critical and vocal elements were not a part of the INC. Thus the British had taken absolute advantage over the INC.

 However, there are some reservations over the split of the INC at Surat: